1. RACGP expert committees terms of references policy

 - The terms of a member’s engagement by a Committee is applicable only to that Committee.
 Accordingly, a member may be engaged through another Committee, in which case clauses 7.2f to 7.2k will apply in isolation to any member engagement on any other Committee.

-- Council may fill casual vacancies using the above process.
+- The RACGP Board may fill casual vacancies using the above process.
 The initial term for a replacement member filling a casual vacancy must not exceed the balance of the replaced member’s term (but for the vacancy).

 - paid in accordance with their relevant member’s service or consultancy agreement, and